dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 Take a look at [our repo](https://github.com/lacunahag/call_routing_project) if you want to see our solution to the phone numbers problem

-> I'm looking for interships, so don't be afraid to reach out!
+> I'm looking for internships, so don't be afraid to reach out!
 [My LinkedIn](https://www.linkedin.com/in/dacioromero/)